Are 'Love Is Blind' Season 8 Stars Lauren O'Brien and Dave Bettenburg Still Together?

 (Image credit: Courtesy of Netflix)

-The last scene we get of Dave and Lauren in episode 9 is of the couple fighting the same fight.
+The last scene of Dave and Lauren in episode 9 is of the couple fighting the same fight.
 At this point, Lauren points out that this Unnamed Dude situation reeks of double standards.
 Dave had flirted with someone at a bar the week before the pods, but he says that's different because he's single.
-(They were both single).
+(They were both single.)
 Dave says again that Lauren was allegedly hooking up with someone a day before the pods, and when she assures him that she didn't hook up with Dude a day or even the week before the pods, he says the friends are relaying it to him as fact.
-Apparently Dave doesn't even "think super highly" of Unnamed Dude!
-But Dave won't write him off as a two-month situationship and trust his fiancée!!!
+Apparently, Dave doesn't even "think super highly" of Unnamed Dude!
+But Dave won't write him off as a two-month situationship and trust his fiancée!

-In tears, again, Lauren says that she wants the chance to talk to all of Dave's people and defend herself.
-Dave claims that he's still in love with Lauren, and that he doesn't want to give up, but he also decides to go out with his friends and leave Lauren home alone.
-He only has episodes 10 and 11 to decide whether to trust Lauren, and it really doesn't look like that's going to be enough time.
+Again, in tears, Lauren says she wants to talk to all of Dave's people and defend herself.
+Dave claims he's still in love with Lauren and doesn't want to give up, but he also decides to go out with his friends and leave Lauren home alone.

 Lauren O'Brien, David Bettenburg in episode 809 of Love Is Blind.